Blu3Ja3/Powershell-Practice/README.md

 That means the script successfully

-Grabbed system info
+-Grabbed system info

-Logged network connections
+-Logged network connections

-Pulled security event logs
+-Pulled security event logs

-Wrote it all into a timestamped report file
+-Wrote it all into a timestamped report file

 Now to read it I will run